FoundatioFx/Foundatio/README.md

 - File Storage
 - Metrics

-Includes in memory implementations (for dev), Redis, and Azure.
+Includes implementations in Redis, Azure and in memory (for dev).